FloatingArrayDesign/MoorDyn/docs/inputs.rst

 If there are multiple coupled objects then the general order of columns beyond the time column follows the order of the state vector: Body degrees of freedom, rod degrees of freedom, and points degrees of freedom.
+For coupled pinned bodies and rods the full 6DOF need to be provided, however the rotational values will be ignored by by the MoorDyn-F driver (they can be set to zero).

 It is recommended that NumTurbines is set to -1 when using the MoorDyn driver (unless you have reason not to) as it avoids using the super position of reference frames that exists in OpenFAST and FFAST.farm modes.
 For multiple coupled objects not located at the origin, NumTurbines = -1 is required to obtain the correct results.

-Note: For coupled pinned bodies and rods the full 6DOF need to be provided, however the rotational values will be ignored (they can be set to zero)

 Seafloor/Bathymetry File
 ^^^^^^^^^^^^^^^^^^^^^^^^